Laney College shooting is Oakland’s 2nd school shooting in 2 days

 Police have made no arrests.

-The Peralta Community College District put the campus on lockdown.
-At 1:02 p.m., the district notified students that there was no longer an active threat but said in-person classes had been canceled.
+The district put the campus on lockdown.
+At 1:02 p.m.
+Thursday, the district notified students that there was no longer an active threat but said in-person classes had been canceled.
 Online classes were to continue as scheduled.

 It’s the second shooting in two days at an Oakland school.
 A juvenile was shot on Wednesday at Skyline High School and sustained non-life-threatening injuries.
 That shooting occurred inside a bathroom, according to the San Francisco Chronicle. (opens in new tab) Two suspects, also minors, were arrested.